sprintly/sprintly-ui/CONTRIBUTING.md

 All component documentation is located in the [docs folder](docs/).
 Please update the docs, adding a new doc file if one covering the category your new component belongs to isn't already represented.

 When you are ready to submit your request, please copy over the [PR template](PR_TEMPLATE.md) into the body of your pull request and fill it out.
 This gives us a common format for reading and reviewing pull requests.
+For more info on how PR templates have enhanced our workflow at Quick Left, see [this blog post by Justin Abrahms](https://quickleft.com/blog/pull-request-templates-make-code-review-easier/).

 #### Publishing to NPM & pushing out new CSS
 If you're on the Sprintly/Quick Left team and you're merging code, be sure to bump versions in ```package.json``` before publishing to npm via ```$ npm publish```.
 Also be sure to tag the commit ```$ git tag <new-version-number>``` (or just use the GH tagging interface in the 'releases' tab) before running the script to install the latest CSS in our S3 bucket via ```$ ./upload-assets-to-s3.sh```.